Security

 The new failure mode: unreviewed provenance

-Simon Willison highlighted an anti-pattern that now shows up often in team workflows: shipping unreviewed AI-generated code.
-The same anti-pattern applies to provenance.
-If the reviewer cannot trace source boundaries, model usage, and dependency/license effects, the PR may still pass stylistic checks while failing legal or compliance review.
+An anti-pattern that now shows up often in team workflows involves shipping unreviewed AI-generated code.
+If reviewers cannot trace source boundaries, model usage, and dependency/license effects, the PR may still pass stylistic checks while failing legal or compliance review.

 What to require in every AI rewrite PR

-Make this a merge contract, especially when the change includes broad refactors or generated replacements.
-The goal is not to slow teams down.
-The goal is to keep approvals audit-ready.
+Make this a merge contract, especially when the change includes broad refactors or generated replacements:

 - Rewrite scope and non-goals with affected module list